 Braiding ~ Kumihimo, Lucet

-I have been teaching how to make a basic 8 strand kumihimo braids for a bracelet
+I taught how to make a basic 8 strand kumihimo braids for a bracelet or a key chain fob at the Bead of Roses in Newtown CT for 2 years (2011-13).

 Joan